bjornblomqvist/mayi/README.markdown

 end
 ```

-This is how you would it.
+This is how you would use it.

 ```ruby